IBM-Bluemix-Docs/ComposeForMongoDB/dashboard-overview.md

 ### HTTPS

-The **HTTPS** connection string can be used by some client libraries and contains all the information needed for other libraries to connect.
+The **HTTPS** connection string can be used by some client libraries and contains all the information that is needed for other libraries to connect.

 ### Connection String

 You can use your connection string directly in an application to connect to {{site.data.keyword.composeForMongoDB}} or set it as an environment variable.
-To do this, execute the following in the shell:
+To set the connection string in your environment, execute the `export` command in the shell:

 ```
 export MONGODB_URL="<CONNECTION STRING>"